 Proterra Announces Date and Conference Call Details for First Quarter 2023 Financial Results

-BURLINGAME, Calif., April 28, 2023 (GLOBE NEWSWIRE) -- Proterra Inc PTRA today announced that it will issue its first quarter 2023 financial results after the market closes on Tuesday, May 9, 2023.
+/EIN News/ -- BURLINGAME, Calif., April 28, 2023 (GLOBE NEWSWIRE) -- Proterra Inc (Nasdaq: PTRA) today announced that it will issue its first quarter 2023 financial results after the market closes on Tuesday, May 9, 2023.

 A conference call will be held at 2:00pm Pacific Daylight Time on Tuesday, May 9, 2023 to review financial results.
 A live audio webcast of the conference call will be available on Proterra’s Investor Relations website at ir.proterra.com.